Precise

-More than ten times the accuracy of a radar gun.Break Speed combines high-resolution audio data with new Break Recognition technology, created specifically for Break Speed, to provide you with extremely precise results.
+More than ten times the accuracy of a radar gun.Break Speed combines high-resolution audio data with new Break Recognition technology, created specifically for Break Speed, to provide you with extremely accurate results.

 Revealing